-Women considering a breast lift in Virginia Beach choose Dr. Hubbard for his caring nature and highly individualized approach.
+Women who are searching for the best breast lift Virginia Beach has to offer, they choose Dr. Hubbard for his caring nature and highly individualized approach.
 He personalizes each breast lift procedure and uses several advanced techniques to create a natural-looking result while minimizing the risk of scarring and complications.
-In fact, many breast lifts can be done with little or no horizontal scar beneath the breast.
+Many breast lifts can be done with little or no horizontal scar beneath the breast.

 Virginia Beach breast lift surgery or mastopexy can help to reshape and sculpt the breasts, restoring them to their youthful, perky position.
-Based on the patient's desires, Dr. Hubbard can use this procedure to reposition only the nipple, only the breast, or both.
-In addition, he offers a variety of options to improve different degrees of breast sagging, as well as various lifting techniques.
+Based on the patient's desires, Dr. Hubbard can use this procedure to reposition only the nipple, just the breast, or both.
+Also, he offers a variety of options to improve different degrees of breast sagging, as well as various lifting techniques.

 Women who are bothered by the shape of their breasts or who feel that their breasts are sagging may benefit from a breast lift.
-A breast lift can also be a good option for women who have enlarged areolas or who want younger-looking breasts with less width and better projection.
+Our breast lift in Virginia Beach can also be a good option for women who have enlarged areolas or who want younger-looking breasts with less width and better projection.

 This procedure is typically done on an outpatient basis under general anesthesia.
 The design of the surgical incisions and thus the scars vary with the type of lift.
 For lesser amounts of sag, an incision may be placed along the upper border of the areola only.
 In other instances, the incision may run all the way around the areola.
 For heavy or large breasts, a vertical incision from beneath the areola to the breast fold will often provide the most lift.
 Most women will have either a very short horizontal scar along the breast crease or no scar in the fold at all.